-Experimental range expansion of the common duckweed, Lemna minor
+Experimental range expansion of the common duckweed (Lemna spp.)

 Experimental evolution of duckweed communities in the lab and greenhouse.
-Right photo shows a local sampling site in Vancouver, BC
+Right: Duckweeds in Vancouver BC

 Adaptation to warming within ecological communities

-Species ranges will contract if range-edge populations cannot persist through a rapidly changing climate.
-Predicting the demographic and evolutionary fate of populations and species in response to climate change therefore remains a pressing challenge for ecologists and evolutionary biologists.
-While population responses to rising temperatures occur within a community context where interacting species have the potential to impact eco-evolutionary outcomes, we lack a mechanistic understanding of how and when species interactions will alter population and evolutionary responses under warming, and its subsequent impact on species distributions and community structure.
+Predicting the demographic and evolutionary fate of populations and species in response to warming is a pressing challenge for ecologists and evolutionary biologists.
+While population responses to rising temperatures occur within a community context where interacting species have the potential to impact eco-evolutionary outcomes, we lack a mechanistic understanding of: (1) how and when species interactions will alter population and evolutionary responses to warming, and in turn; (2) how population and evolutionary responses to warming will shape species interactions and community re-assembly.

 Evolution of species coexistence

 The immense biodiversity that we see across space and time, and the mechanisms leading to its origins and maintenance, is a key question that unites ecology and evolutionary biology.
-While evolutionary theory states that species diversity is initiated by the genetic divergence of lineages through the evolution of reproductive isolation (i.e., speciation), ecological theory states successful speciation may also hinge upon whether ecological differentiation could could permit lineages to coexist long enough to cross the species boundary.
+While evolutionary theory states that species diversity is initiated by the genetic divergence of lineages through the evolution of reproductive isolation (i.e., speciation), ecological theory states that successful diversification may also hinge upon whether ecological differentiation could could permit diverging lineages to coexist through time.
 When and how mechanisms of demographic persistence and coexistence evolves over time (i.e., the tempo and mode of coexistence mechanisms) then, is critical to our understanding of the origins and maintenance of the contemporary assemblage of species observed today (see Germain et al. 2021 Trends Ecol.
-Evol. for our perspective piece).
+Evol. for a perspective piece led by Rachel Germain at UBC Vancouver).

-In a huge common garden consisting of 1890 competition trials simulating secondary contact between 126 allopatric and genetically diverging lineages of duckweed, we recently empirically parameterized the tempo and mode of coexistence evolution at timescales critical to speciation (Usui, Sakarchi et al., in prep for Science).
-Some of my other current projects on the evolution of species coexistence include: 1) the evolution of coexistence and reproductive isolation in hybrid duckweed species; 2) how rapid changes in climate across space and time alter the evolution of coexistence mechanisms; and 3) how evolution in host-symbiont communities alter resource competition and coexistence outcomes over time.
+In a huge common garden consisting of 1890 competition trials simulating secondary contact between 126 allopatric and genetically diverging populations of duckweed, we empirically parameterized the tempo and mode of coexistence evolution within species and at timescales critical to lineage divergence (Usui & Sakarchi et al. 2026).
+Some of my other current interests on the evolution of species coexistence include: 1) the evolution of coexistence in hybrid duckweed species; 2) how rapid changes in climate across space and time alter the evolution of coexistence mechanisms and parapatric range limits; and 3) how evolution in host-symbiont (i.e., plant-microbiome) communities alters resource competition and coexistence outcomes over time.

 Common duckweed, Lemna minor.
 Photo by Emma Menchions